Skip to content

 The canonical resources:

-Authorization: Bearer <id_token_or_session_cookie>
+Authorization: Bearer <your-app-service-token>

 Every JSON response wraps its payload: